The Key exchange page on the Advanced Site Settings dialog allows you to configure key exchange algorithm policy and key re-exchange options.

 WinSCP supports a variety of SSH-2 key exchange methods, and allows you to choose which one you prefer to use; configuration is similar to cipher selection.

-WinSCP currently supports the following varieties of Diffie-Hellman and GSS key exchange:
+WinSCP currently supports the following key exchange methods:

 If the first algorithm WinSCP finds is below the warn below here line, you will see a warning box when you make the connection, similar to that for cipher selection.